Who Founded Montreal? A Clear Look at the Founders of the City [Updated 2026 April]

 Who Founded Montreal?
 A Clear Look at the Founders of the City

-Together, they shaped the early colony—one through military and civic leadership, the other through medical care, administration, and strategic financial support.
+Together, they built the early colony—one through military and civic leadership, the other through medical care, administration, and tactical financial support.

 Who He Was